A loaf of date nut bread on a wood slab, sliced

 Instructions

-- Put the dates, butter, baking soda, and brown sugar in a medium bowl.
-Pour the hot liquid over the date mixture and stir; set stand for 15 minutes to soften the dates and cool a bit.
+• Put the dates, butter, baking soda, and brown sugar in a medium bowl.
+Pour the hot liquid over the date mixture and stir;let stand for 15 minutes to soften the dates and cool until warm.

-- Pour the date mixture into the mixing bowl with the flour mixture and gently mix until smooth.
+• Pour the date mixture into the mixing bowl with the flour mixture and gently mix just until blended.

-- Bake the loaf in the preheated oven for 45 to 55 minutes.
-Tent it with foil after 35 minutes.
-A skewer or toothpick inserted into the loaf should come out with just a few crumbs clinging to it.
+• Bake for 45 to 55 minutes, tenting after about 35 minutes if browning too quickly.
+A wooden skewer or toothpick inserted into the loaf should come out with just a few crumbs clinging to it.

 Nutrition